43 University of Michigan Journal of Law Reform 871 (2010)

 Charitable donations fund social goods that the state and markets undersupply.
 Despite widespread belief in the importance of private charity, most Americans donate little or nothing.
 Experiments in behavioral economics show that anonymity, not human nature, causes low contributions.
 Anonymity poses a particular challenge for charity because of the special character of the obligation.
 Charity is a disjunctive social norm, meaning the obligation is owed to ‘A or B or C or …’.
 Disclosure of each individual’s aggregate conduct is necessary for the effectiveness of any disjunctive social norm.
 To revitalize charity we propose a public registry where each taxpayer can voluntarily disclose the ratio between his charitable giving and income.
 The registry will clarify the social norm and increase average donations.
 We extend our analysis to pro bono legal services where a similar registry would encourage attorneys to volunteer.

 Broughman, Brian and Cooter, Robert, "Charity and Information: Correcting the Failure of a Disjunctive Social Norm" (2010).
 Articles by Maurer Faculty.
-Paper 359.
+359.